khomiakovkevin/Thread-Safe-Memory-Allocator/README.md

 # Thread-Safe-Memory-Allocator
 Implementation of a high-performance thread-safe allocator

-In this assignment, I have made a high-performance thread-safe allocator.

 Test Programs
-Provided with the assignment download are two test programs:

 ivec_main - Collatz Conjecture simulation with dynamic array list_main - Collatz Conjecture simulation with linked list